jonathancraddock/mootparadox_grav/pages/03.coding/redirect-a-subset-of-pages-using-htaccess/item.md

 Sounds simple, but I was unhappy with my initial attempt because it was retaining the query string after the rewrite.
 Even worse, the legacy code on the old site was already rewriting URIs such as `/blog/firstpost` into `/index.php?sec=blog&post=firstpost` and I didn't want that rearing its ugly head.

-After an amount of head-scratching, the following two instructions achieve what I wanted.
+After a degree of head-scratching, the following two instructions achieve what I wanted.
 (I'm not an Apache expert, and there may be a better way.)

 **Example 1:**